- Faculty may place up to 10 items per course on reserve.

 Assignments with a library component - library staff will assist faculty in designing resource and search guides customized to course assignments.

-- Contact library staff at least three weeks before the assignment/project is to begin to discuss the assignment's scope, goals, and objectives.
+- Contact library staff at least two weeks before the assignment/project is to begin to discuss the assignment's scope, goals, and objectives.

 - Faculty members are asked to accompany their classes to the library.